-Base Currency US Dollar.
-Benchmark Bloomberg Global Aggregate Index Total Return USD Unhedged.
-Benchmark Provider Bloomberg.
-Dealing Deadline 16:30 hrs (UK time) on the Business Day immediately prior to each Dealing Day.
-Investment Manager JPMorgan Asset Management (UK) Limited, 60 Victoria Embankment, London, EC4Y 0JP, UK, whose business includes the provision of investment management services.
-Minimum Subscription Amount 300,000 Shares (for in specie subscriptions) or cash equivalent (for cash subscriptions) for all Classes.
-Minimum Redemption Amount 300,000 Shares (for in specie redemptions) or cash equivalent (for cash redemptions) for all Classes.
+Base Currency Euro Benchmark Bloomberg Euro Corporate Index.
+Currency hedged versions of the Benchmark may provide a more relevant point of reference for the Currency Hedged Share Classes.
+Benchmark Provider Bloomberg Dealing Deadline - Cash 14:00 hrs (UK time) for all Share Classes on each Dealin Day.
+Dealing Deadline - In Specie 14:30 hrs (UK time) for Currency Hedged Share Classes on each Dealing Day.
+16:00 hrs (UK time) for unhedged Share Classes on each Dealing Day.
+Investment Manager J.P.
+Morgan Investment Management Inc., 383 Madison Avenue, New York, NY 10179, United States of America, whose business includes the provision of investment management services.
+Minimum Subscription Amount 20,000 Shares (for in specie subscriptions) or cash equivalent (for cash subscriptions).
+Minimum Redemption Amount 20,000 Shares (for in specie redemptions) or cash equivalent (for cash redemptions).
 Settlement Deadline Appropriate cleared subscription monies / securities must be received by the second Business Day after the Dealing Day, or such later date as may be determined by the ICAV and notified to Shareholders from time to time.
 Valuation The Net Asset Value per Share is calculated in accordance with the "Determination of Net Asset Value" section of the Prospectus, using last bid prices for securities.
 Valuation Point Close of business on each Business Day on the market that closes last on the relevant Business Day and on which the relevant security or investment is traded.
 Website www.jpmorganassetmanagement.ie